 Have a designated time for your sound wall block.
 It can be part of your daily calendar or morning meeting.
 Introduce one sound a day.
 You'll take the phoneme card of that sound with an anchor picture.

-Here is how Phoneme Cards look in my Science of Reading ENDLESS BUNDLE.
+Here is how Phoneme Cards look in my Sound Wall.

 You can ask the following questions: